The American Democrat: Critique and reception of The American Democrat

 Still, others have argued that The American Democrat could have been more influential had it not been overshadowed by Alexis de Tocqueville's Democracy in America, whose first volume had been published internationally in 1835.
 Critics, such as Stephen Railton, argue that the two political essays approach the same types of subjects and reach very similar conclusions.
 In fact, both argue that "just because a republic is free from a monarchal ruler does not mean it is free from tyrannical rule," hinting at the notion of tyranny of the majority and the hegemony of public opinion.
 What kept The American Democrat from being considered part of the discussion in American political theory was that it was "the product of [Cooper's] spleen," coming out of a more biased observation because of the conflicts in which he had been involved.
-Other critics, such as Wayne Franklin, further this point in claiming that what compelled Cooper to write about the state of the nation was the fact that when he came back from Europe in 1833, he had become "widely discredited as the spokesman for America he had tried to be."
+Other critics, such as Wayne Franklin, further this point in claiming that what compelled Cooper to write about the state of the nation was that when he came back from Europe in 1833, he had become "widely discredited as the spokesman for America he had tried to be."
 In light of the events that personally clouded his view of the country, Cooper then took "a fugitive stance vis-à-vis the public – his public, as he might have asserted a short time earlier."
 Hence, his alienation, masked by his claim to have been looking at the U.S. with the eyes of a foreigner, colored his discussion of the country.

 With these factors in mind, it has been argued that "the work cannot be viewed as it often has been, as Cooper's definitive statement of his political feelings."
 Ultimately, though, at least one critic has argued that his musings on the state of the nation, "show us ... the true democrat is he who wishes to conserve the republic.
 In this sense, and in this sense only, can we define Cooper's American as a conservative democrat."
 Another author writes that Cooper expressed sympathy with "liberal opinions" which he defined as the "generous, manly determination to let all enjoy equal political rights, and to bring those to whom authority is necessarily confided under the control of the community they serve" but rejected the "devices of demagogues" who teach that "the voice of the people is the voice of God."